mohonish/facebook-image-upload/README.md

 ---------------------

 Uses the Graph API to upload images to Facebook album.

 Work in Progress.

 Status:
-> FB integration wrapper module added.
+> FB integration works on client side only.

 ToDo:
-> Add node module structure.
+> Add server-side for image upload.

+Thanks to:
+> GoDisco/ngFacebook